jakmeier/paddlers-browser-game/README.md

 An MMORTS game (massively multiplayer online real-time strategy) with a peaceful-looking theme around ducks and religions.

+Real-time in this context means that the clock is always ticking and that it matters *when* players do something.
+(As opposed to round-based games.)
+However, Paddlers is nothing like Starcraft or similar RTS games which require good players to perform several actions per second.

+## Demo

+A [live-demo](http://demo.paddlers.ch) of the current state is online now!
+However, it's only semi-automated deployment at this point, therefore the deployed version may diverge from the master branch by a couple of days.

 ## Technology

 The main developing language across the board is Rust and the frontend compiles to [WebAssmebly](https://webassembly.org/)